ibra15-cyber/placeAppFrontend/README.md

 ## Troubleshooting

-- **MongoDB Issues**: Ensure MongoDB is running and the connection URI is correct.
+- **MongoDB Issues**: Ensure MongoDB is accessible and the URI in `.env` is correct.
+- **Cloudinary Issues**: Verify Cloudinary credentials and check the image upload settings.
-- **Google Maps**: Verify the API key and ensure it’s enabled for required services.
+- **Google Maps**: Confirm the API key is correct and enabled for the required services.
 - **Authentication Errors**: Check user credentials and JWT setup.
+- **Deployment Issues**: Ensure environment variables are correctly configured on Render and Netlify.